-By the next spring funding was secured from the Wildlife Conservation Fund
+By the next spring Wildlife Conservation Fund

 funded a project to evaluate the best way to provide the province with incidental wildlife information.

 , two options were presented to Garry at the first assessment meeting: Nature Tracker and iNaturalist.
 Both were good options and both were tested during summer 2015.

-However Nature Tracker was only a website, so an Android app
+Nature Tracker was only a website, so an Android app

 In 2016, with the help of the PEI Watershed Alliance, Nature Tracker was introduced to watershed groups acros the island.

-Also this year an iPhone app
+Also that year an iPhone app

 In 2017 we partnered with the PEI Invasive Species Council

-to customize privacy settings and create more awareness of invasive species.
+to customize privacy settings and create more awareness of invasive species